Answered By Library Staff

 1. Make sure you are using a TCC computer on campus to activate your pass.
 This is what it means to be on the "Network."

-2. One tip is to set up a New York Times account before activating your pass through TCC with the above link (as of 2023).
+2. One tip is to create an account before activating your pass through TCC with the above link (as of 2023).
 Creating an account is not the same as subscribing to the New York Times or activating a pass, but rather like signing up for a newsletter/just creating an account you can later add a subscription or pass to.
 If the registration process asks you to subscribe, you can just skip that step.
 You can use any email, including a personal one, as this info from the NYTs explains (thus, it does NOT have to be a TCC email you use to create your account or to claim your pass):

 • NYTs page

 3. Your NYTs account will be active even after your pass through TCC expires when you leave TCC (but remember you may lose access to your TCC student or employee email at that time if that's what you used to create your account!).
 You can choose to renew a personal subscription on an account after your pass ends and if you are unable to renew due to no longer being affiliated with TCC.
-Accounts get you free newsletters and notifications from the NYTs, etc. but are not the same as a subscription or pass.
+Accounts get you free newsletters and notifications from the NYTs, etc. (such as being sent the headlines) but are not the same as a subscription or pass (actually accessing the articles).

 4. You will use this same login information to access NY Times content on a mobile app, once/if you've downloaded it to your device.